 4. They Don’t Crave Attention.

-Confident people are secure in their self-worth.
+Most confident people are secure in their self-worth.
 They don’t need you to validate their existence.
 This sense of security allows them to put the spotlight on others, instead.

 A confident person may feel comfortable on a stage, but they will rarely fight for the starring role.
 They are happy and gracious in helping others to shine.
 They don’t need attention in the same way as those who struggle with insecurity.